 As part of our work supporting business growth, we’ve recently helped a number of companies identify and establish their USPs.
 What’s become clear to us is that lots of companies are advertising their selling points, but few are truly unique.
-To unlock rapid growth, what you should be looking for is something that’s rare and valuable.
+To unlock rapid growth, we need to look for something that’s rare and valuable.
 A unique selling point.

 The main aspects of USPs

 We’ve seen three main types of USP.
-When we’re talking to clients about building their own USPs, we use these as a starting point:
+When we’re talking to clients about building USPs, we use these as a starting point:

 Positioning your business as the price-leader is a good example of a unique strength.
 If a business has operations suited to deliver consistently low prices to customers, this can be a source of sustained competitive advantage.

 For example, Aldi’s narrow product range, flexible staffing, international supply chain allow them to deliver low cost without undermining quality.
 They major on this by comparing how much cheaper they are than competitors.